Prompt composer

 How autocomplete navigation works

-Section titled “How autocomplete navigation works”- Arrow Up / Arrow Down — Move through the dropdown list
+Section titled “How autocomplete navigation works”- Arrow Up / Arrow Down.
+Move through the dropdown list.
+For

 What happens behind the scenes